shay-sommerfield/Beer_tasting_algorithm_and_data_science/README.md

 |Montucky Cold Snacks                 |  2.4|
 |Hamm's                               |  5.8|

-The average appears that there is a high rating for Montucky Cold Snacks, a low rating for Budweiser, and everything else at the middle of the pack.
+The average shows high rating for Montucky Cold Snacks, a low rating for Budweiser, and everything else at the middle of the pack.

 ### Standard deviation of Ranking
 | Beer | Standard deviation amongst our group|